sammyzord/urlshortener/README.md

 # urlshortener

-A simple url shortener written in golang
+A simple url shortener written in go